aude/alphainst.sh/README.md

 # alphainst.sh
-Installer for the alphaOS distribution
+Installer for the alphaOS distribution.

+Old and defunct; published only for reference.